dachcom-digital/pimcore-dynamic-search-index-provider-lucene/docs/0_Custom_Analyzer.md

 ## Syllable Analyzer

-The Lucene Data Provider Bundles comes with a pre-configured Syllable Analyzer, which is disabled by default.
+The Lucene Data Provider Bundles comes with a pre-configured Syllable Analyzer, which is **disabled by default**.
 The Syllable Analyzer allows you to split your indexable strings into reasonable chunks, based on a given locale.
 To achive this, we're using the [OrgHeiglHyphenator Library](https://github.com/heiglandreas/Org_Heigl_Hyphenator) library ([Documentation](https://orgheiglhyphenator.readthedocs.io/en/latest/)).